shrideio/shoebox/README.md

 ## Set up docker directories for container volume mounts
 `src/setup_volumes_storage.sh` creates the directories and replaces placeholders in the `.evn` files with matching path values.
-`/var/dev` is choosen as a root for the directories mounted to docker volumes for persiting data externaly, if necessary it can be changed by editing `setup_volumes_storage.sh`.
+`/var/dev` is chosen as a root for the directories mounted to docker volumes for persisting data externally, if necessary it can be changed by editing `setup_volumes_storage.sh`.
 Please check the content of `setup_volumes_storage.sh` for more information.

 Run the following commad to create directories for volume mounts